-- (a) Moneys on deposit in the General Account of the Community Obligation and Revenue Enhancement Fund shall be transferred to the Reserve Account of such Fund in the event of a Local Body Default, in an amount equal to the amount of such defaulted payment.
+(a) Moneys on deposit in the General Account of the Community Obligation and Revenue Enhancement Fund shall be transferred to the Reserve Account of such Fund in the event of a Local Body Default, in an amount equal to the amount of such defaulted payment.
 The Trustee shall also apply moneys in the Community Obligation and Revenue Enhancement Fund as provided under the headings Priority of Funds in Event of Debt Service Fund Shortfall and Priority of Funds in Event of Subordinated Debt Service Shortfall.
-Transfers from the Community Obligation and Revenue enhancement Fund shall be allocated to each Series Subaccount therein on a pro rata basis based on the Required Debt Service Fund Deposits for the related Series of Bonds. - (b) In the event that an overdue payment which has been certified as a Local Body Default is received by the Authority, in part or in whole, from the Local Body which had defaulted after a transfer of funds pursuant to paragraph (a) above, the Authority shall promptly pay such amount to the Trustee and identify it appropriately and the Trustee shall (i) deposit such amount to the Revenue Fund and (ii) transfer moneys on deposit in the Reserve Account of the Community Obligation and Revenue Enhancement Fund equal to the amount of such overdue payment received to the General Account of the Fund.
-In addition, if the Authority shall have complied with the requirements described in paragraph (a) under the heading Non-Payment of Rates, Certification to Commonwealth Treasurer with respect to a Local Body Default and an allowance shall have been included in the Rates and Charges as contemplated therein, as certified by the Authority, on the last Business Day of the Fiscal Year in which such assessment is made, the Trustee shall transfer moneys on deposit in the Reserve Account of the Fund equal to the amount of such Default to the General Account of the Fund.
+Transfers from the Community Obligation and Revenue enhancement Fund shall be allocated to each Series Subaccount therein on a pro rata basis based on the Required Debt Service Fund Deposits for the related Series of Bonds.

+(b) In the event that an overdue payment which has been certified as a Local Body Default is received by the Authority, in part or in whole, from the Local Body which had defaulted after a transfer of funds pursuant to paragraph (a) above, the Authority shall promptly pay such amount to the Trustee and identify it appropriately and the Trustee shall (i) deposit such amount to the Revenue Fund and (ii) transfer moneys on deposit in the Reserve Account of the Community Obligation and Revenue Enhancement Fund equal to the amount of such overdue payment received to the General Account of the Fund.
+In addition, if the Authority shall have complied with the requirements described in paragraph (a) under the heading Non-Payment of Rates, Certification to Commonwealth Treasurer with respect to a Local Body Default and an allowance shall have been included in the Rates and Charges as contemplated therein, as certified by the Authority, on the last Business Day of the Fiscal Year in which such amount of such Default to the General Account of the Fund.